burkeholland/car-telemetry/README.md

 # Car Telemetry Simulator

 A real-time car telemetry dashboard built with Next.js 15, React 19, and shadcn/ui components.
-Simulates vehicle telemetry data and streams it via WebSocket for live visualization.
+It simulates vehicle telemetry data and streams it via WebSocket for live visualization, with an in-memory persistence layer enabling basic history queries and a manual replay mode (Step 10).

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).